Goncalo-N/landing-page/README.md

 ## 💡 **Future Improvements**
 - [ ] Add light/dark mode toggle.
-- [ ] Implement a form for direct contact.
+- [x] Implement a form for direct contact.
+- [ ] Improve animations and transitions.
-- [ ] Add a blog section.
+- [ ] Make the page more responsive, adapting to different screen sizes.

 ## 🧑‍💻 **Contributing**
 Feel free to fork the repository and submit pull requests.
 Any contributions to improve the page are welcome!